Sportingoods tryonia

-The sportingoods tryonia, scientific name Tryonia angulata, is a species of small freshwater snail with a gill and an operculum, an aquatic gastropod mollusk in the family Hydrobiidae.
+The sportingoods tryonia, scientific name Tryonia angulata, is a species of small freshwater snail with a gill and an operculum, an aquatic gastropod mollusc in the family Hydrobiidae.
 This species is endemic to the United States.

 Description

 The shell of this species is about 2.7 to 4.0 mm, with a circumference approximately half its height.
 It has 5.0 to 7.0 whorls and is colorless/transparent.